 And remember, what’s not in the infusion remains in the raffinate, so make good use of these less potent but still useful leftovers.

-Let us know in the comments below your experiences with CBGa and CBG, alone, or as an adjunct to your traditional cannabis products.
+Let us know in the comments below your experiences with CBGa and CBG, alone, or as an adjunct to your traditional cannabis products, and check out Ardent’s top-shelf CBGa to try the effects of this amazing cannabinoid yourself!

 The statements above have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 All products contain less than 0.3% Δ9THC.